pravj/blog-repo/content/blog/a-framework-for-using-automation-in-product-design.md

 ![HAL 9000 denying access to Dave](/images/automation-product-design-framework-hal-9000.png "HAL 9000 denying access to Dave")

+**Amazon Dash button**

-Consider the Amazon Dash button for the Job of ordering a kitchen item.
+> Let's understand it for the Amazon Dash button for the Job of ordering a kitchen item.

 1. SENSE (0/10, customer needs to give input by pressing a button)
 2. DECIDE (0/10, customer sets up the configuration on what to order when it’s pressed)